Videos of Society Programs

 David C. Frederick introduced the program with an historical account of the Teapot Dome scandal and prosecutions after which Roger Adelman and William Nussbaum presented their mock closing arguments.
 They then joined Judge Ellen Segal Huvelle, Judge Emmet G. Sullivan, Timothy G. Lynch and Jacob A. Stein for a discussion on the challenges and requirements of a good closing argument.

 Federal Judicial Center staff videotaped the program.
-You may watch the entire video or a particular segment: the introduction
+You may watch the entire video

 Technology in the Courtroom: Could it Change the Course of History?